-- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except for Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements -The administrative and site rules as show previously in the document applies. mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+Except at Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification at a minimum.
+All RPAS pilots using this site must have BASIC RPAS certification.

 - 3. Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
-Pilots must have demonstrated proficiency to the club Chief Flight Instructor or executive member. - 4.
-MAAC Add-on requirements -RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document
+Pilot as to be in good physical and phycological health and not under drug or alcohol influence. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.